 Linearity over the whole relevant analytical range is another important parameter for analytical quality.
 Again this is encountered in the Schemes' design.
-With weighed quantities on the x-axis and your measured quantities on the y-axis the coefficient of regression ( r ) has been calculated.
+With weighed quantities on the x-axis and your measured quantities on the y-axis the coefficient of regression (r) has been calculated.
 Outcome for your lab in comparison to the median of all labs is in the column "Linearity" of the annual report.
-It can be seen that the coefficient of regression is best for methylmalonic acid (0.999).
-For none of the analytes we observe an r below 0.94.
+It can be seen that the coefficient of regression is best for methylmalonic acid (0.999) and lowest for 7-Ketocholesterol (0.928).